 European long-term investment funds (ELTIFs) are a hybrid product by design, as each fund is required to hold long-term, usually private investments, with up to 30% in liquid instruments.
 ELTIFs aim to channel retail savings into long-term investments to help drive economic development.
 To date, the product has not experienced a huge amount of take up.

-Hybrid funds are a broad category, with no single model.
+Hybrid funds – or semi-liquid funds – are a broad category, with no single model.
 At Securities Services, BNP Paribas, we are seeing increasing demand for and incidence of multiple hybrid fund types.
 Examples include:

 - Hedge fund managers that add side-pocketed illiquid positions alongside the liquid fund structure, or launch dedicated illiquid position vehicles with a capital call structure.